Frequently Asked Questions

 1. What Is This Settlement About?

 This website has been set up because the Court in charge of this lawsuit has granted preliminary approval of a settlement (“Settlement”) in the class action case styled Dominick Volino et al. v.
 Progressive Casualty Ins.
 Co. et al., Case 1:21-cv-06243-LGS.
 The Court in charge of this case is the United States District Court for the Southern District of New York.
-You were identified as a possible member of the Settlement Classes (described below).
+If you received a Notice and/or payment in this Settlement, you were identified as a member of the Settlement Classes (described below).

 The purpose of this website is to inform you about this lawsuit and your legal rights and options in this Settlement.